cloudbank-project/image-research-computing-tutorial/index.md

-# CloudBank Solution: Virtual Machine Images for Research Computing
+# Virtual Machine Images for Research Computing
+## A CloudBank Solution

-This tutorial introduces you, the researcher, to using a virtual machine ***image*** on the cloud as a basis for research computing.
-This page provides the outline of what is going on for a person new to cloud computing.
-The tutorial content is broken down by provider (Azure, AWS etcetera) and then by *create* and *use* tutorials.
+This tutorial introduces you the researcher and/or student, to using a virtual machine ***image*** on the cloud as a basis for research computing.
+This page provides an outline of what is going on for a person new to cloud computing.
+The tutorial content is broken down by provider and then by *create* and *use* tutorials.

 * [AWS create image](https://cloudbank-project.github.io/image-research-computing-tutorial/aws/create_an_image)
 * [AWS use image](https://cloudbank-project.github.io/image-research-computing-tutorial/aws/use_an_image)